SanjeevKumarPandey/ClientlessLoginWebApp/README.md

 First test is AuthN

 ```
-Use the first tab 'REG' for it

-Generate a REGCODE
+Use the first tab 'Regcode' under Smart Device for it > Generate a REGCODE

-Move to Web App (Step 3) to load the channel config
+Move to Web App section to load the channel config > Initiate Authentication once provider picker is loaded

-Go to step 4 to initiate authentication

 ```